**Spoiler Warning—read only if you’ve finished Starkiller**

 I don’t even remember it that well.
 Breyona and I had gotten scared by some noises in the woods, and we tried to cross the creek to get away from it.
 But I fell in, and that’s when Grizz picked me up.
 He saved my life.
 But I didn’t know that’s what he was trying to do.
 I thought he was going to kill me.
 I thought he’d done something to Breyona.
 After he dropped me, I ran into the woods, and I found Breyona hiding behind a tree.
 We watched Grizz pacing back and forth holding something to his ear.
 We thought he had a telephone.
 And then he came at us.

 MC: Sounds terrifying

 Danny: It was.
-You’ve seen them in person, but most people have only seen a bigfeet on TV.
+You’ve seen them in person, but most people have only seen bigfeet on TV.
 That doesn’t give you any idea how big they really are.
 It’s like when you go to a football game, or a basketball game.
 That’s when you really get to see how big those athletes are.
-And smallest bigfoot, is bigger than any of those athletes.
+And the smallest bigfoot is bigger than any of those athletes.
 And they kind of look like bears—their faces anyway–so yeah, it was terrifying.